wp-plugins/recent-facebook-posts/README.md

 * [Raise an issue](https://github.com/dannyvankooten/wordpress-recent-facebook-posts/issues) on GitHub.
 * Send us a Pull Request with your bug fixes and/or new features.
 * Provide feedback and [suggestions on enhancements](https://github.com/dannyvankooten/wordpress-recent-facebook-posts/issues?direction=desc&labels=Enhancement&page=1&sort=created&state=open).
+* Translate the plugin into your language.
+You can [download the latest .pot file here](https://github.com/dannyvankooten/wordpress-recent-facebook-posts/blob/master/languages/recent-facebook-posts.pot).